-NSSGA opposes reducing the good faith penalty from 30 percent to 10 percent.
-NSSGA supports the removal of the ten-point penalty for failure to abate.
-Reducing the percentage may be a disincentive for operators to abate in a timely fashion.
+In the interest of the industry in general we oppose reducing the good faith penalty from 30 percent to 10 percent.
+Reducing the percentage may be a disincentive for some operators to abate in a timely fashion.

 Repeat Violation Criteria